Rekindling my love of horror and thriller movies, television shows, and sharing my thoughts with whoever may read them.

 Night closes in quickly and the men are once again forced to camp for the night.
 The nightmares continue and the noises in the woods get closer, branches snapping under heavy footsteps, loud breathing and a low guttural purr followed suddenly by an animalistic screech and the screams of a man.

 The men become increasingly desperate to reach the safety of the lodge all while avoiding the unknown creature terrorizing the forest.
 But now their nightmares have now crossed over into the waking hours of the day, confusing and tormenting them along the way.

 When people appear and they suddenly feel a small bit of hope of being safe, things get worse, much worse.
-Then, they learn the harsh truth; that they are now the center of a ritual to worship the creature, and one of them must be sacrificed.
+Then, they learn the harsh truth: they are now the center of a ritual to worship the creature, and one of them must be sacrificed.

 Main Cast / Characters

 eOne Films (UK)

 I really liked the Hutch character.
 He's the most optimistic of the group.
 He tries to keep the peace when tempers flare, but he's not a pushover.
 He's also the only one who tells Luke upfront that Robert's death was not his fault.
 When the trip takes an unfavorable turn, he's the one who works to keep the group united and on the same course.